amir-sbg/amir-sbg/README.md

 ## About me

 <p align="left">
-<h3> BSc of Computer Engineering from
+<h3>Hello, I am Amir Sabbagh-Ziarani, a B.Sc. graduate in Computer Engineering from
   <a href='https://aut.ac.ir/en'>Amirkabir University of Technology (Tehran Polytechnic) </a>
 </h3>
   </p>